Capella GEO workflow

 A Capella synthetic aperture radar (SAR) image must be processed before it can be used for visualization or analysis.
 Issues to address include calibrating to retrieve a meaningful backscatter value, mitigating speckle, removing radiometric terrain distortions, and rendering images with a large value range.

-The Synthetic Aperture Radar toolset, in the Image Analyst toolbox, contains four tools you can use to generate calibrated, terrain-corrected, analysis-ready imagery data from Capella Geocoded Terrain Corrected (GEO) data.
-The following tools are used to generate analysis-ready Capella GEO data, as shown in the table and diagram below:
+The Synthetic Aperture Radar toolset in the Image Analyst toolbox contains the tools described in the table and diagram below that you can use to generate calibrated, terrain-corrected, analysis-ready imagery data from Capella Geocoded Terrain Corrected (GEO) data:

 ToolDescription